 Each of us creates our own self-image.
 If you have a weak self-image, your business will suffer.
 (Likewise if your self-image is too inflated – but that’s another column).
 When a travel consultant feels on top of their game, they actually draw people and opportunities to them.
 Perhaps it’s time to work on your own self-image.

 Want a worthwhile exercise?
 Spend some time next weekend writing a short essay on the inherent value of a travel consultant.
 Meet any objections head on and deal with both the strengths and the weaknesses of other channels of distribution.
 Get a real grip on the role your profession plays in helping millions of people to achieve their travel ambitions.
+Memorize your response and make it a matter of muscle memory.
 Then, spend some time analyzing your own strengths and weaknesses.
 Determine where you need to improve your skill set, and set out a plan to do so.
 Visualize the kind of travel professional you want to be a year from now and set yourself firmly on the road to achieving your goals.

 It all begins with a willingness to improve.
 You can do that, or you wouldn’t be a travel professional.